-GCSE grade C in Maths is a requirement for progression to 6th form at many schools and colleges, even for subjects where maths is not relevant.
+GCSE grade 4 or sometimes 5 in Maths is a requirement for progression to 6th form at many schools and colleges, even for subjects where maths is not relevant.
 Similarly, employers frequently require GCSE Maths at a reasonable level when recruiting.

-As far as content is concerned, the jump in difficulty between GCSE and A level is more gentle than many other subjects.
-Much of the first (Edexcel) core maths module revisits the more challenging aspects of GCSE Maths.
+As far as content is concerned, the jump in difficulty between GCSE and A level is initially a little more gentle than some other subjects.
+The early stages of the pure Maths component of the A level course revisit the more challenging aspects of GCSE Maths.
 The complexity of problem solving required, however, increases substantially and rapidly.
 It is this, together with a much greater use of mathematical language and terminology, which seems to pose the greatest difficulties, even for more able students.

-Many schools now offer GCSE Statistics to their more able students.
-It is often taken one or two years before the main group of GCSE exams and taught over one year rather than the usual two.
-Statistics is substantially different from the bulk of pre-GCSE Maths.
+Some schools offer GCSE Statistics to their more able students.
+It may be taken before the main group of GCSE exams and is sometimes taught over one year rather than the usual two.
+Statistics is substantially different from much of pre-GCSE Maths.
 Consequently, even students who have sailed through Maths till now may welcome the additional help of weekly tuition.